Byron/gitoxide/DEVELOPMENT.md

           - each of these repository types has their own `Easy` types.
           - _Difficulties_: Some `Platform` types store `repo: Access::RepoRef` and use `repo.deref().odb`, but that now only has a `Policy` from which a new `State` should be created or they store the State right away… .
+      - The default `Policy` should be the least surprising, hence incur mapping costs over time and automatically refresh itself if needed.
+      - Make sure auto-refresh can be turned off on policy level to allow users to probe for objects despite `--filter=blob` or similar without slowing down to a crawl due to a refresh each time an object is missing.